citizenfx/fivem-docs/content/docs/scripting-manual/introduction/creating-your-first-script.md

 Getting started with scripting for FiveM might be a tad overwhelming, given the wide range of possibilities and the sparsely spread documentation.
 In this quick and simple guide, we'll try to show you how to get started with a quick resource in Lua.

 {{% alert theme="info" %}}
 If you're not familiar with Lua, you can refer to the [Lua 5.4 reference manual](https://www.lua.org/manual/5.4/).
-The scripting runtime only support Lua 5.4.
+The scripting runtime only supports Lua 5.4.
 {{% /alert %}}

 ## Resources